 At the first instance of disclosure by a reporting individual to a College Representative, who is a Responsible Employee, the following information shall be presented to the reporting individual:

-- You have the right to make a report to the Department of Safety & Security, local law enforcement, and/or state police, or choose not to report
+- You have the right to make a report to the Department of Safety and Security, local law enforcement, and/or state police, or choose not to report

 - To report the incident to the College